realDerekTan/realDerekTan/README.md

 ### Hi there 👋

-My name's Derek, a student and self-taught web developer!
+My name's Derek, an undergraduate student currently studying Computer Science and Finance at the University of Waterloo.

 ## About Me